Chamomile Tea Helps Prevent Thyroid Cancer and Thyroid Conditions

 Chamomile tea is likely the healthiest of the herbal teas commonly available at coffee shops and restaurants.
 But did you know that chamomile tea helps prevent thyroid cancers and other thyroid con,ditions?

-Okay so green tea has been the darling of research on medicinal plants.
+Okay so green tea has become the darling of research on medicinal plants.
 And it has lots of benefits due to its wealth of antioxidants and anticancer agents such as catechins.
-But green tea also has a considerable amount of caffeine – up to 70+ milligrams per cup – which can hype you up and interfere with sleep especially if its consumed too late in the day.
+But green tea also has a considerable amount of caffeine – up to 70+ milligrams per cup – which can hype you up and interfere with sleep.
+Especially if its consumed too late in the day.

 This isn’t to take away from green tea, but green tea is after all derived from the same plant – Camellia sinensis – as black tea.
 The difference?
 Green tea is not as extensively dehydrated at higher temperatures as black teas are.
 As a result, green tea will often have less caffeine, but not by much.

 The reason I bring all this up is that tea drinkers may be looking for that no-caffeine solution that also provides outstanding healing benefits.

 Not long ago we examined the ability of chamomile tea to extend lifetime.
 A study of 1,677 men and women found that chamomile tea was able to extend life by nearly a third for adults 65 years and older.

 Now we find that regularly drinking chamomile tea will reduce our risk of thyroid cancers and other thyroid disorders.
 How did they determine this?

 Chamomile reduces risk of thyroid conditions

 The researchers, from the University of Athens, studied over 500 people, including 399 Greek patients who had been diagnosed with thyroid cancer or associated benign thyroid conditions.
 These included 113 people with thyroid cancer.
 Along with the thyroid cancer patients the researchers also tested 138 healthy subjects – who provided a control group.